Dan Gertler: Camrose Resources Ltd, Africo, Kalukundi Mine, 2007

 In June 2010 the Financial Post of Canada reported that Highwind Properties, a company registered in the British Virgin Islands, now owned the Kolwezi project.
 The newspaper, citing unnamed sources, linked the company to Dan Gertler.

 In August 2010 Eurasian Natural Resources Corporation, a company listed in London with most of its operations in Kazakhstan, said it was buying indirect control of the Kolwezi licence from Dan Gertler.

 ENRC was buying 50.5% of Camrose from Gertler.
 Camrose's key asset was a 70% interest in the Kolwezi project.

 The Kolwezi property was sold to Gertler for $20 million.
 He in turn sold 50.5% of Camrose to ENRC for $175 million.

-In April 2011 a British MP called for an investigation of the transaction under the Bribery Act.

 Camrose's other assets included a "64% stake in Canada listed Africo Resources which held a 75% interest in Kalukundi exploitation licence as well as a 56% indirect interest in Comide Sprl, which held the exploitation licence for Mashitu, Pangalume and Kii tenements."